A An Occurs When You Consume Fewer Calories: Complete Guide

 A: As long as you’re meeting nutrient needs and feeling good.
 Many people cycle—periods of slight deficit followed by maintenance—to keep hormones happy.

 A calorie deficit is the cornerstone of weight loss, but it’s not a magic number you can set and forget.
-Think about it: it’s a living, breathing balance of what you eat, how you move, and how your body tells you it’s had enough.
-Get the math right, respect the signals, and you’ll find that losing weight can be less about willpower and more about smart, sustainable choices.
+It’s a living, breathing balance of what you eat, how you move, and how your body tells you it’s had enough.
+Which means get the math right, respect the signals, and you’ll find that losing weight can be less about willpower and more about smart, sustainable choices.
 Happy tracking!